-Plus, as humans, fear is hard wired into our brains from the cave dwelling days.
-We had to be fearful to survive.
-Now, most of us don’t have to be fearful to survive, so we invent things to be fearful about.
-Running out of money is an excellent target.
+Plus, as humans, fear is hard wired into our brains from the cave dwelling days; we had to be fearful just to survive.
+Now, most of us don’t have to be fearful to survive, so we subconsciously invent things to be fearful about to fuel that drive.
+Running out of money feels like an excellent thing to trigger worry.

 Weak markets that are concentrated on a few key stocks are less healthy and are more likely to go down; broad markets are stronger and are thus more likely to continue to increase longer term.

 Image Source – RealInvestmentAdvice.com

-In the last stage that Bob Farrell refers to here, the prices drop so the numbers make sense again to draw buyers back into the markets.
+In the last stage that Bob Farrell refers to here, the prices drop to the point that the numbers make sense to draw buyers back into the markets again.
 This stage is based more on fundamental analysis.
 Again, you can see the logic here as you can in all of Bob Farrell’s stock market rules.

 9. When All the Experts and Forecasts Agree — Something Else Is Going to Happen

 In March of 1998 my mother and I got to take a private tour on the floor of the NYSE (New York Stock Exchange) when we were in NY celebrating her 73rd birthday.
-(We dined atop the World Trade Center, and my heart swells as I type this, over both the loss of my mother and the many lives lost on September 11, 2001.)
+We dined atop the World Trade Center afterward, and my heart swells as I type this, over both the loss of my mother and the many lives lost on September 11, 2001.

-The NYSE was giving out Dow 10,000 hats anticipating that the Dow would pass 10,000 for the first time ever that very day.
-It was wild, and the excitement was contagious.
+The NYSE was giving out Dow 10,000 hats anticipating that the Dow would pass above 10,000 for the first time ever that very day.
+The floor of the exchange was wild, and the excitement was contagious.
 It was a wonderful experience arranged by my husband, Larry Gaines, who now provides option trading education and knew the floor brokers from his trading career.

 The seasoned broker who took us around the NYSE floor said to us “If you have money in the stock market, take your profits now.
 This won’t last much longer.”

-In the bull market which began in 2009, there were a lot of financial experts saying the market fundamentals were approaching a bear market in early 2017 and beyond.
+In the bull market which began in 2009, there were a lot of financial advisors agreeing stocks would go down in early 2013, 2016, 2017, and beyond.
 The market kept climbing, however, despite a couple of sharp, quick bear markets on it’s ascension.

-Here’s my video for How to Know if the Stock Market Will Go Up or Down with these 10 steps.
+Here’s my video for How to Know if the Stock Market Will Go Up or Down with the 10 rules addressed in this post.

 10. Bull Markets Are More Fun Than Bear Markets

-This is the attitude that prevails the media, and hence, the general public during bull and bear markets.
+This is the attitude that prevails in the media, and hence, the general public during bull and bear markets.
 Making money in bull markets is easy.

 How to Know If the Stock Market Will Move Up or Down Summary

 One rule supports the other rules in a way that provides substance and truth.
-Incorporating these 10 often overlooked realities into your investing can help you know if the market will go up or down over the next year or two with a higher level of probability.
+Incorporating these 10 often-overlooked realities into your investing can help you know if the stock market is more likely to go up or down over the next year or two with a higher level of probability.
 Remember, using probability to your advantage can guide you to build wealth at any age.